History and Significance

-In the comic "Wonder Woman Amazonia" her tiara has a Victorian decoration and is larger than the one which is regularly worn by the character.
+In the comic "Wonder Woman: Amazonia" her tiara has a Victorian decoration and is larger than the one which is regularly worn by the character.
 In the golden age the tiara is often shown as more of a headband than a traditional tiara shape (in that it wraps all the way around the head).
-Beginning roughly with the end of the depowered Wonder Woman reboot in Volume 1 issue 204, Diana's tiara is displayed consistently as a traditionally shaped tiara.
+Beginning roughly with the end of the depowered Wonder Woman reboot in Volume 1 Wonder Woman #204, Diana's tiara is displayed consistently as a traditionally shaped tiara.

-Following the series reboot with issue 600, Wonder woman has been given a new costume, partially influenced by her older costume.
+Following the series reboot with Wonder Woman #600, Wonder woman has been given a new costume, partially influenced by her older costume.
 She still wears a tiara which has mostly the same motif except that the central portion over the face has the shape of a W.

 Merchandise and Media Portrayal